This information explains the Oncotype DX test and answers frequently asked questions about the test.Back to top

-The Oncotype DX is a test done that may predict how likely it is that your breast cancer will return.
-It also predicts if you will benefit from having chemotherapy in addition to hormone therapy.
+The Oncotype DX is a test that may predict how likely it is that your breast cancer will return.
+It also predicts whether you will benefit from having chemotherapy in addition to hormone therapy.
 The test results can help you and your doctors make a treatment plan that’s right for you.

 This test can be done on early-stage breast cancers (stage 1 or 2) that:

 - Have receptors for estrogen (estrogen-receptor positive)

 - Don’t have large amounts of the human epidermal growth factor protein (HER2 negative)